GlitchlessCode/minestate/README.md

 **NOTE: All state machines definitions are wiped on reload.** Make sure to reinitialize them after any reload.

 ## Interpreting a State Machine

+An interpreter is the active part of a state machine.
+It represents a state machine, which, when an event is triggered, follows the appropriate transition paths between states.

 <details>
   <summary><strong>Interpreters</strong></summary>